adriente/espm/doc/introduction/index.rst

     >>> spim.plot_decomposition_loadings(3)
     >>> spim.plot_decomposition_factors(3)

-BIt will use the algorithms developped in this `contribution`_.
+It will use the algorithms developped in this `contribution`_.

 .. _contribution: https://link-to-the-paper.com